AviatrixSystems/Docs/HowTos/connect_overlap_cidrs.rst

 The solution is to build a site2cloud IPSEC tunnel between VPC-1 and VPC-2 and apply both source NAT (SNAT) and destination NAT (DNAT) on VPC-1 gateway.
 The packet flow is demonstrated as below:

  1. instance-1 sends a packet to instance-2 with virtual destination IP address, say it is 172.16.0.43.
-From instance-1's point of view, the destination instance is 172.16.0.43.
+From instance-1's point of view, the destination instance is a virtual address 172.16.0.43.
  #.
-When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.17.7.81 which is the instance-2 IP address.
+When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.17.7.81 which is the instance-2 physical IP address.
  #.
 The gateway at VPC-1 then translates the packet source IP address (10.17.4.179) to a virtual source IP address, say it is 192.168.0.43.
  #.
 The packet then arrives at VPC-2 with destination IP address 10.17.7.81 and source IP address 192.168.0.43.
-From instance-2's point of view, instance-1's address is 192.168.0.43.
+From instance-2's point of view, instance-1's address is a virtual IP address 192.168.0.43.
  #.
-When instance-2 sends a packet to instance-1, the destination is 192.168.0.43.
+When instance-2 sends a packet to instance-1, the destination is the virtual IP address 192.168.0.43.
  #.
-When the packet arrives at the VPC-1 gateway over the IPSEC tunnel, VPC-1 gateway translates its destination IP address from 192.168.0.43 to 10.17.4.179.
+When the packet arrives at the VPC-1 gateway over the IPSEC tunnel, VPC-1 gateway translates its destination IP address from a virtual address 192.168.0.43 to 10.17.4.179.
  #.
-The VPC-1 gateway then translates the source IP address of the packet from 10.17.7.81 to 172.16.0.43.
+The VPC-1 gateway then translates the source IP address of the packet from 10.17.7.81 to virtual address 172.16.0.43.

 The Configuration Steps